miguelhrocha/go-hammer/README.md

 }
 ```

-More can be found in the _examples_ folder.

 ## Why Go?

 A load generator has the ability to generate _concurrent_ requests against a defined target, and one of the nicest features in Go is actually [Concurrency](https://www.youtube.com/watch?v=cN_DpYBzKso) –– It is easy to program and also very resource efficient.
 [Goroutines](https://golang.org/doc/faq#goroutines) and [Channels](https://golangbot.com/channels/) are the main characters involved in it.
 Goroutines are basically functions that run concurrently with other functions; Not to be confused with threads, goroutines are actually multiplexed to a limited number of OS threads and is one of the reasons why concurrency in Go is efficient.
 Channels are message pipes where Goroutines can communicate to each other in a race-condition-safe manner.